tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 ![Decade-by-decade correlation between wins and salary](/images/baseball/Salary_vs_Wins_by_decade.png)

 There’s definitely a positive relationship there, implying that money DOES affect wins.
 Looking at the best fit line, we can get an idea of the magnitude of that relationship which I'll just call "Normalized Salary Power" or "Salary Power".
 Salary Power is between 2 and 5.5 since 1977, but the data is noisy.
 We can say "sure, money has a nonzero effect on baseball," but there’s data points all over the place that buck the trend.
 Is this noise because of the inherent randomness in a baseball season, or is it because money has a really weak correlation with winning?
 Both?
 At the very least, it’s amusing to look at the A’s vs the Yankees post-1993.[ref]Notice the A’s in the 80’s and early 90’s – their heyday.
 They won the World Series, they had incredible stars like Dennis Eckersley and Ricky Henderson.
 They were on top.
 It’s also the only time in their history spent in the top half of the league.
-Now look at the years since 1994 – their payroll has been consistenly in the bottom half and yet they’ve been winning above the best fit line.
+Now look at the years since 1994 – their payroll has been consistently in the bottom half and yet they’ve been winning above the best fit line.
 This is evidence that at least part of Moneyball’s thesis is true – smart teams like the A’s can outperform their salaries.
 On the other hand, look at the Yankees.
 Nearly always waaaay out to the right.
 Nearly always winning.
 They set the trend.
 They are the reason for the Luxury Tax.[/ref]

 ## Effect of Money Long-Term
 Let’s adjust our hypotheses – it’s not JUST money that wins baseball games.
 More specifically, it’s money applied over time.
 This makes intuitive sense - even with a huge payroll it takes years to build the right team, develop prospects, and see your investment pay off.
 Below you’ll see the same graph as before, just with each team averaged into a single data point.